ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### Comments

 Collaboration is at the heart of GitHub, and this really shows when it comes to how the platform handles comments.
 Hover over any numbered line within the green space in your Diff Viewer and you'll see a blue (+) symbol appear.
 Click on it and you'll be taken to a comment box where you can not only type your comment but also add a file by dragging, dropping, selecting or pasting.
 You can also insert a quote, add code, links or lists.

-Click the "@" symbol to mention another user team, or the ribbon symbol next to it to reference an issue or Pull Request (insanely valuable when you've got a million works in progress and you're trying to keep track of your issues and PRs).
+Click the "@" symbol to mention another user on your team, or the ribbon symbol next to it to reference an issue or pull request (insanely valuable when you've got a million works in progress and you're trying to keep track of your issues and pull requests).
 You can even add a saved reply to easily post the replies you use most frequently by clicking the arrow symbol - again saving yourself time!

-To make a comment on any text not highlighted in green, go to the left hand side of your diff viewer and click the "Expand Up" or "Expand Down" arrows, then click on any numbered line, then the blue (+) symbol.
+To make a comment on any text not highlighted in green, go to the left hand side of your Diff Viewer and click the "Expand Up" or "Expand Down" arrows, then click on any numbered line, then the blue (+) symbol.

 ### Merge Pull Request (Review and publish)

-Merge your PR into an upstream (master) branch when your work is done.
-Anyone with push access to the repository can merge the PR.
+Merge your pull request into an upstream (base) branch when your work is done.
+Anyone with push access to the repository can merge the pull request.

-Make sure yours is a regular PR and not a Draft - Draft PRs can't be merged.
+Remember: Make sure yours is a regular pull request and not a draft - draft pull requests can't be merged.

-If for some reason, you don't want to merge the changes in your topic branch with the upstream branch, you can close your PR without merging.
+If for some reason, you don't want to merge the changes in your topic branch with the upstream branch, you can close your pull request without merging.

 #### How to merge a Pull Request